eric-bach/briefly-ai/conductor/tracks/user_profile_prompts_20251225/spec.md

 ### 5. Editing Prompts
 - **Interaction:** Clicking an "Edit" button on a row opens a modal or inline editor.
 - **Display:** The modal should display the friendly Target Title (or Channel Name) instead of the raw ID.
-Hovering over this title should reveal the ID via a tooltip.
+    - Hovering over this title should reveal the ID via a tooltip.
+    - If the title is too long, it should be truncated to fit within the modal.
 - **Behavior:**
     - Users can modify the prompt text.
     - **Save:** Changes are NOT auto-saved.
 The user must click a "Save" button to commit changes.